Create, assign, and manage roles

 | Verify User | Allows administrators to manage user verification. |

-Application & Service Providers
+Application and Service Providers

-| System entity | Description |
+| System Entity | Description |

 |---|---|

-| Application Template Management | Allows access to configuration settings needed to add an application to Identity as a Service. |
+| Application Template Management | Allows access to configuration settings needed to add an application to IDaaS. |

-| Applications Management | Allows administrators to configure applications so they are accessible after authenticating to Identity as a Service. |
+| Applications Management | Allows administrators to configure applications so they are accessible after authenticating to IDaaS. |

 | Outbound Provisioning Management | Allows administrators to create and manage provisioners for third-party user provisioning. |